ReScience/ReScience-submission/article/Name-YEAR.md

 Parasitism is a special case of predation.
 In both interactions, a species (parasitoid or predator) feeds on the other species (host or prey), acting as a regulating factor (@Anderson78).
-However, the population dynamics of both system are very different. @Thompson24 was the first to propose a model to describe this host-parasitoid system.
+However, the population dynamics of both systems are very different. @Thompson24 was the first to propose a model to describe this host-parasitoid system.
 In his model, parasites are limited by the number of eggs they lay.
 Depending on the relative increase rate of hosts and parasites, either both population increase indefinitely or decrease to extinction.
-Later, @Nicholson35 proposed other models for which the rate of increase of parasite is limited by their capacity to find hosts.
+Later, @Nicholson35 proposed other models for which the rate of increase of the parasites is limited by their capacity to find hosts.
 These were the basis for many other models where parasites act as regulating factors (@Hassell78; @Rockwood15).